 We thank Western's Ally Network for their leadership and assistance with preparing the University's float and their support of our LGBTIQ students and staff.
 Western's Ally Network is an endorsed group of students and staff committed to creating an inclusive and respectful culture at the University for LGBTIQ community members.
 To find out more about the Ally Network and LGBTIQ-related supports and activities, go to the University's Ally page.

 2021 Mardi Gras

-The Sydney Gay and Lesbian Mardi Gras Parade will take place on Saturday 6th March.
-This marks Western’s seventh consecutive year participating.
-The theme this year is, ‘Rise’.
+The Sydney Gay and Lesbian Mardi Gras Parade took place, for the first time, at Sydney Cricket Ground.
+The theme for 2021 was ‘Rise’.
 Here at Western Sydney University we’d like to say, “Unlimited – We Rise”.
 We proudly celebrate all of the individuals and groups that form the LGBTIQ community.
 We belong to a diverse collective of individuals, and it is our richness and respect of these eclectic experiences, perspectives and values that enables us to rise out of any challenges presented to us.

 2020 Mardi Gras

 'We All Matter' headlined Western Sydney University’s float at The Sydney Gay and Lesbian Mardi Gras Parade.
 We were fortunate to be involved again in our sixth consecutive year attending the parade.

 All floats were asked to answer the theme ‘What Matters’.
 At Western Sydney

 University each of us contribute our own individuality to this intricate fabric of university life.
 Our float was an example that all of us together make our University what it is.
 It is an environment where respect, inclusion, knowledge, individuality and belonging matter.